 • Reduction of the 400 MW contract

-• Calling of Active Load Management
+• Calling of Emergency Load Response

 • Voltage reduction

 • Reduction of the 600 MW contract

 • Load shedding

 In addition, if PJM declares an emergency condition that arises from outages on the PSE&G system the NYISO and PJM may agree to deliver up to 400 MW to Goethals for re-delivery to Hudson via the NYISO’s system.
 Such emergency re-deliveries shall not be considered in the calculation of the Real-Time Market Desired Flow under Appendices 1 and 3 of this Operating Protocol.